tomgoter/hf_demo/README.md

 This repo contains an example script that is setup to run text classification using various transformer-based models from HuggingFace transformers library.
 The data set used is the AGNews dataset which consists of 120K training examples and 7600 validation examples.
 Also contained in this repository is a dockerfile that can be used to setup a controlled environment.
 This process has been tested locally and on the IBM Cloud.

+**Note: The Jupyter Notebook is simply used as a scratchpad and may not be work on a given commit.
+The tested path for training is included in the python script.**

 Process for Training in Cloud:

 1. Requisition Required Resources (in this case a 2xV100 GPU node)